Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions

-The result shows that evening traffic flow does not concentrate in a short time compared with \chris{the} morning one.
-This may be because drivers do not have to leave their office at the same \chris{time}, which is different from morning hours.
-Perhaps, some of them decide \chris{to make} their departure time earlier or later than peak hour to avoid traffic congestion.
-In addition, the positively skewed shape may imply that they also avoid \chris{being} too late returning home.
+The peak period of the component with $k=1$ is from 7:00 to 8:00, and its shape is remarkably sharp and quick-rising, which is described by large $\hat{\bar{\alpha}}_{21}$ and negatively large $\hat{\bar{\beta}}_{21}$.
+This is explained by the actual situation that many drivers would like to arrive in central Osaka around the same time, like 8:30 and 9:00, which is the typical start time for working in Japan.
+On the other hand, the peak period of the component with $k=2$ is from 15:00 to 19:00, and its shape is gradual and positively skewed, which is described by small $\hat{\bar{\alpha}}_{22}$ and positively small $\hat{\bar{\beta}}_{22}$.
+This may be because drivers do not have to leave their office at the same time, which is different from morning hours.
+Some of them may decide to make their departure time earlier or later than peak hour to avoid traffic congestion.
+In addition, the positively skewed shape may imply that they also avoid returning home too late.